← Back to Blog

 ShortHand vs Bloomz: Which App Is Right for Your Classroom?

 One is a class communication hub.
-The other is built for the teacher who needs a paper trail.
+The other is built for per-student documentation.

 Bloomz and ShortHand overlap on paper: both log behavior, both connect teachers to parents.
 But they're built around completely different assumptions about what the job actually is.